- Adrian Pope

 She moved to the U.K. in 1991 to read English language and literature at Christ Church college at the University of Oxford.
 Awarded funding from the Rhodes Trust to pursue doctoral research in Old Norse and Icelandic literature, she completed her thesis ‘Reading Egils saga Skallagrimssonar: Saga, Paratext, Translations’ in 2000.
 Capildeo has held teaching and research positions at a number of universities across the U.K. including Cambridge (she was the Judith E. Wilson Visiting Fellow in 2014-2015), Glasgow, Leeds, Sheffield, Kingston-upon-Thames, and Greenwich.
 She has also worked at the Etymology Group and the Research Group at the Oxford English Dictionary and the Writers’ Team at the Commonwealth Foundation, and volunteered at Oxfam Head Office and the Oxford Sexual Abuse and Rape Crisis Centre.
-Capildeo has written numerous poetry pamphlets and books including Measures of Expatriation, for which she won the Forward Prize for Best Collection (see below), and an unpublished autobiography entitled One Scattered Skeleton.
+Capildeo has written numerous poetry pamphlets and books including Measures of Expatriation, for which she won the Forward Prize for Best Collection, Venus as a Bear (2018), and an unpublished autobiography, One Scattered Skeleton.

-As reviewer, essayist, and editor, she has contributed to online and print publications including: adda/Commonwealth Writers, Caribbean Review of Books, Granta, Poetry Review, PN Review, Poetry Salzburg, and The White Review.
+As reviewer, essayist, and editor, she has contributed to online and print publications including: adda, the Commonwealth Writers magazine, Caribbean Review of Books, Granta, Poetry Review, PN Review, Poetry Salzburg, and The White Review.
 Capildeo is currently a Douglas Caster Cultural Fellow at the University of Leeds and a mentor on the Ledbury national programme for emerging BAME poetry critics.

 In Vahni Capildeo’s doctoral thesis on translation, she describes the relationship between source text and target text in terms of an interdependency that partially constitutes the identity of the translation.
 The reader of the translation who is not literate in the source language and cannot read the source text reads the target text and constructs an ‘imagined original’ as its source.
 Capildeo writes: ‘The imagined original enjoys, as it were, a huge space of existence.
 It can be anything, it will be as good as the reader needs or wants it to be: because the purpose of taking aim implied in the metaphor of “target text” where this is an imagined original cannot be to reach the target, but must be to create a horizon and carve out a certain space.
 The actual [source language] text, once reached, may be disappointing, because this is where things come to a point: reading stops here.’